JetBrains/runAs/README.md

 ## How it works

-The _runAs_ tool uses one of the three ways to create a process which are provided by Windows API:
+The _runAs_ tool uses one of the three ways provided by the Windows API to create a process:

-1. The Windows API call [_CreateProcessAsUser_](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682429(v=vs.85).aspx) to create process as a specified user directly and the integrity level can be elevated.
+1. The Windows API call [_CreateProcessAsUser_](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682429(v=vs.85).aspx) to create a process as a specified user directly; the integrity level can be elevated.

-2. The Windows API call [_CreateProcessWithLogonW_](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682431(v=vs.85).aspx) to create process as a specified user via a dedicated logon service and the integrity level cannot be elevated.
+2. The Windows API call [_CreateProcessWithLogonW_](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682431(v=vs.85).aspx) to create a process as a specified user via a dedicated logon service; the integrity level cannot be elevated.

 3. The Windows API call [_CreateProcessWithTokenW_](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682434(v=vs.85).aspx) to create process as a specified user via a dedicated logon service and try changing the integrity level.

 To use (1), the caller **needs _SE_ASSIGNPRIMARYTOKEN_NAME_** privilege to replace a filtered (by Windows core) security access token with a primary (not filtered) security access token with the full set of privileges ( the "High" integrity leve).
-Also the caller **needs _SE_TCB_NAME_** privilege to act as a part of the operating system.
+Also the caller **needs the _SE_TCB_NAME_** privilege to act as a part of the operating system.
 See this [page](https://msdn.microsoft.com/ru-ru/library/windows/desktop/ms682429(v=vs.85).aspx).
 The _runAs_ tool uses it when working under a Windows service.

 To use (2), the caller **needs a logon SID**.
 See [this](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682431(v=vs.85).aspx). _CreateProcessWithLogonW_ cannot be called from a process that is running under the _"LocalSystem"_ account, because the function uses the logon SID in the caller token, and the token for the _"LocalSystem"_ account does not contain this SID.
 The _runAs_ tool uses this approach when working in the user session.